-You need to be particularly careful when cleaning your static’s roof and you will require a ladder, cleaning product, a hose, long mop or soft brush, and a cloth.
+You need to be particularly careful when cleaning your caravan roof and you will require a ladder, cleaning product, a hose, a long mop or soft brush, and a cloth.
 If you haven’t cleaned the roof in a long time, there may be quite a lot of dirt to remove so it can be hard work – seek help from family and friends if required.

-Once you’re happy with progress, rinse with water before drying with a damp cloth.
 Follow this process for the awnings as well.
 As dirt and debris are likely to fall from the roof and could mark the exterior of your static, start with the roof or work it into your cleaning of the cladding and windows to avoid extra work.

 External cladding and windows

-Hose or mop (invest in an extendable one) the caravan down with cold water to remove foliage, moss, grit and dirt, then apply a cleaning product with a sponge in sections before hosing off again as you go.
+Hose or mop (invest in an extendable one) the caravan cladding down with cold water to remove foliage, moss, grit and dirt, then apply a cleaning product with a sponge in sections before hosing off again as you go.
 To dry, use a flexible silicon blade; they’re effective and help capture most of the excess water.

 Every year you should also consider adding a step to this process by polishing and buffering the outside of your static (or waxing it).
 This process will make the cladding shine, removing the dullness that can affect paintwork over time as it’s impacted by the sun’s UV rays.